 - Extra High Gear “XG”

-There a few other rare ones, but probably the only important one to understand is that “SW” stands for saltwater meaning the reel is corrosion resistant.
+There are a few other rare ones, but probably the only important one to understand is that “SW” stands for saltwater, meaning the reel is corrosion-resistant.

-The Sedona has enough features to satisfy a serious angler that’s on a reasonably tight budget.
-Buying this reel over its more expensive cousins such as the Stradic, Saragosa and Sustain leaves more money in your wallet for fishing trips or to upgrade your rod, lures or terminal tackle that often are more of a determinant than your reel in terms of how many fish you catch.
+The Shimano Sedona FI has enough features to satisfy a serious angler who’s on a reasonably tight budget.
+Buying this spinning reel over its more expensive cousins, such as the Stradic, Saragosa, and Sustain, leaves more money in your wallet for fishing trips or to upgrade your rod, lures, or terminal tackle that often are more of a determinant than your reel in terms of how many fish you catch.

 Sedona vs Sienna

 The Sienna has only one ball bearing as compared to the three ball bearings in Sedona and weighs more than the equivalent size in Sedona.
 Sienna also doesn’t have features like Hagane gear and G-free that Sedonas now boast.
-And you are more restricted in sizing with the Sienna coming in 1000, 2500 and 4000 sized models only.
-That said, on value the Sienna models are considerably cheaper and if that’s a key criteria for you, they are – if anything – an even better value reel.
+And you are more restricted in sizing, with the Sienna coming in 1000, 2500, and 4000-sized models only.
+That said, on value, the Sienna models are considerably cheaper, and if that’s a key criterion for you, they are – if anything – an even better value reel.

 Sedona vs Sahara

-The Shimano Sahara has the same G-free body and Hagane cold forged gearing of the Sedona, but has corrosion resistant bearings which boost longevity.
-It also has X-Ship technology, which helps ensure the pinion gear and bearings remain in perfect alignment and boasts a graphite frame, rotor, and side plate.
+The Shimano Sahara has the same G-free body, and Hagane cold-forged gearing as the Sedona but has corrosion-resistant bearings, which boost longevity.
+It also has X-Ship technology, which helps ensure the pinion gear and bearings remain in perfect alignment, and boasts a graphite frame, rotor, and side plate.
 It is more expensive than the Sedona, but we could easily be talked into upgrading to the Sahara on account of the greater corrosion resistance.

 Sedona vs Stradic

 The Stradic Ci4+ and FB models are a big step up again.
-These are really high quality perfectly balance pieces of fishing machinery (with price tags to match).
+These are really high-quality, perfectly balanced pieces of fishing machinery (with price tags to match).
 We use the Stradic Ci4+ as our best ultralight spinning reel and absolutely love it.
-But having lost one overboard (along with a sweet ultralight fishing rod), we wont let it anywhere near the kayak when we head out on the open water.
+But having lost one overboard (along with a sweet ultralight fishing rod), we won’t let it anywhere near the kayak when we head out on the open water.
 It’s a land-based or boat-based reel only!